GSMcNamara/Wordpress-Counterespionage-Firewall/README.md

-# Floodspark Counterespionage Firewall (CEF) plugin for WordPress
+# Floodspark Counterespionage Firewall plugin for WordPress

 The CEF-WP plugin is free and open source.
 So far it can detect and block: